 “I – I’m sorry,” I said.

-His grouchiness passed.
+His grouchiness dissolved.
 “They’s slippery devils, ain’t they?”
-He had red veins in his nose and long, yellow-stained teeth.
+He had red veins in his nose and crowded, yellow-stained teeth.
 “Well, he can’t get far ‘less he has a canoe.
 What’s he look like?”

 “Small for his age, black hair, pale skin, big eyes.
 Grayish.”